MichaelMulder/vueproject/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### For Development

-This command will start a development server on your local network
+This command will start a development server on your local network that also compiles the javascript into es5 with hot-module-reloading

 ```
 npm run serve
 ```

-### Compiles and minifies for production
+### For production

 ```
 npm run build